WHOIGit/2021-10-27-Workshop-DataReuse/index.md

 displayed if the 'eventbrite' field in the header is not set.
 {% endcomment %}

-{% comment %}
 {% if page.eventbrite %}
-Not eventbrite, but own registration form:
-{% endcomment %}

 <strong>Some adblockers block the registration window.
 If you do not see the
   registration box below, please check your adblocker settings.</strong>
 <iframe